Our booklet explains the detail of our Highest Nutritional Standards and Positive Nutrition.

 We also co-hosted the pre-summit Bold Actions for Food as a Force for Good in November 2020.
 Leaders from all five UN Summit action tracks attended, as well as thousands of participants from over 300 organisations in almost every country in the world.

 We partnered to help make the UN Food System Summit 2021 a success by seconding resources to the World Economic Forum (WEF) and (WBCSD).
 We participated in the summit where we engaged with other leaders to help steer and join a number of important coalitions for action:

 - We pledged €30 million towards the GAIN-led Zero Hunger Pledge behind high-impact programmes such as agricultural interventions to support sustainable practices that are economically viable for farmers and in water-scarce regions.

 - We have led the design of the Innovation Hubs and galvanised the involvement of countries and more than 20 private and public sector organisations.
 Hubs have been launched in Europe, Latin America, Africa, India and Vietnam.
 As part of the Africa Hub, we launched a new with Farm to Market Alliance to scale Future 50 Foods in Africa with smallholder farmers.

 - We co-led the creation of the Innovation Policy document, released by the UN.
 Our proposal for countries to allocate 1% of their food systems budget (GDP) to innovation, research and development was widely shared and supported by various stakeholders including the Science Committee’s publication in Nature.

-We continue our commitment to nutrition and submitted six commitments to the Nutrition for Growth summit in December 2021.
+We submitted six commitments to the Nutrition for Growth summit in December 2021.
 These include a continued reduction of calories, salt and sugar in products, delivering more positive nutrition and plant-based offerings, helping people to eat more nutritious meals, responsible marketing and workforce nutrition.

 Playing our part in change